Stress & Acid-Alkaline Health by David Briscoe

 Weak Kidneys & Acid-Alkaline Balance by David Briscoe

 Many people have “weak kidneys” but are unaware of it.
-To my knowledge, look cialis sale the condition of weak kidneys is not considered in modern urology.
-Weak kidneys allow some minerals to leak out that should be reabsorbed and sent back into the blood by the kidneys.
+To my knowledge, the condition of weak kidneys is not considered in modern urology.
+Weak kidneys allow some minerals to leak out that should be reabsorbed and sent back into the blood by the kidneys

 One of the most common signs of weak kidneys is regular nighttime urination.
 If you have to get up once a night, even 2-3 nights per weak, to urinate after you have gone to sleep, you may be developing weak kidneys.